Vine Ripe Nutrition Logo

 11. Caramelized Onions

 The caramelized flavor tastes savory to me!
-There is a flavor change when onions get soft and begin to brown, there is a sweetness there, but I also taste the savory flavor of umami.
+There is a flavor change when onions get soft and brown; there is a sweetness there, but I also taste the savory flavor of umami.

 Eggplant